macdougt/MLIntroduction/session-6/README.md

 <img src="images/RNN.png" height="300">
 </p>

 This is the base idea of sequence models, but we will not really use RNNs because there are cases where RNN will suffer.
 These cases are the ones where the output depends on context very early in the sequence.
-RNN can be adjusted to handle cases like these but there is another type of network that can handle these cases much easier this type is Long Short Term Memory in short LSTM
+RNN can be adjusted to handle cases like these but there is another type of network that can handle these cases much easier this type is Long Short Term Memory (LSTM).

 **LSTM:**